EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_safety/README.md

 ## 2.1.
 Simulated Scenario Setup

+Follow this section if the risk mitigation will be run a simulated setup.

 ### 2.1.1.
 Loading V-REP scenario

+In order to run the safety package, the right V-REP scene should be loaded.
+To do that, the following steps should be followed:

-1. Open the `warehouse_scene.ttt` scenario in V-REP.
+1. Open `turtlebot2i/turtlebot2i_description/v-rep_model/warehouse_scene/warehouse_scene.ttt` scenario in V-REP.
-2. Open the scipt parameters of the *Scene_Builder* element.
+2. After loading the scene (will be empty at this stage), open the script parameters of *Scene_Builder* element (found in Scene hierarchy).
+To do that, double-click *Scipt Parameters* button (represented as a three thin rectangle icon, at left of the a document icon).
-3. In *Value* field of  *Parameter properties*, use:
+3. In the *Script Parameters* diagram, select `Scene_Builder_File_Name`.
+In *Value* field of *Parameter properties* , use:
-- `Scene_Builder_test1.lua` for testing the risk management.
+- `Scene_Builder_test1.lua` for **testing the risk management**.
-- `Scene_Builder_training.lua` for training the reinforcement learning-based risk mitigation models.
+- `Scene_Builder_training.lua` for **training the reinforcement learning-based risk mitigation models** .

 ### 2.1.1.
 Setting Occupancy Grid Maps